 As of November 30, 2020, to the Company's knowledge, the following named persons at the addresses shown below were owners of record of approximately 5% or more of the total outstanding shares of the Funds as indicated below.
 See "Additional Information Concerning Company Shares" below.
 Any shareholder that owns 25% or more of the outstanding shares of a portfolio or class may be presumed to "control" (as that term is defined in the 1940 Act) the portfolio or class.
-Shareholders controlling a portfolio or class could have the ability to vote a majority of the shares of the portfolio or class on any matter requiring approval of the shareholders of the portfolio or class.
+Shareholders controlling a portfolio or class could have the ability to vote a majority of the shares of the portfolio or class.